 Further details on specific topics for manuscripts covered under each theme can be taken from the list of Special Session Topics under Plenary and Synthesis Themes 1 and 2 on the conference web page.
 Contributions in the Theme 3 and 4 sessions will also be accepted in either journal, with a general guide that papers outlining mercury research related to global cycling should consider ACS Earth and Space Chemistry, while mercury research leaning more towards the local scale go to Environmental Science: Processes & Impacts.
 In all cases, manuscripts should have significant environmental, health, and/or policy impact.
 Authors are encouraged to reach out to the special issue editors for questions.

-Manuscript submissions are due October 1, 2017 for consideration in the special issues.
+Manuscript submissions for both publications are due October 30, 2017.
 Submissions should follow regular manuscript procedures for each journal with an accompanying cover letter that references the special issue on mercury.

 Additional information on the journals: